On arrival you will be met by a private driver and delivered to your Queenstown accommodation.

 Driving north on State Highway 6 you pass through many small West Coast towns.
 Hari Hari is the township that Guy Menzies decided to land in (or rather crash land) as he became the first person to fly solo across the Tasman.
 Ross is the site of an old gold mining town and some of the old buildings remain.
 You can even pan for gold.
 The craft and gift stores in Hokitika are excellent with a great range of locally made items and if you want to explore further here then the Hokitika Gorge is worthy of a detour.

-Set on a 4000 acre working sheep farm and nature reserve in the heart of the Southern Alps, a daily programme of guided activities will be the highlight of your visit.
-Join naturalist and farmer guides to hike alpine trails, kayak wildlife refuge lakes and experience life on a working farm.
+Set on a 4000 acre working sheep farm and nature reserve in the heart of the Southern Alps, a daily program of guided activities will be the highlight of your visit.
+Join naturalist and farmer guides to hike alpine trails, kayak wildlife refuge lakes, and experience life on a working farm.

 Meals included: Breakfast, Dinner